Raagh/orders-processing-service/README.md

 - Generic implementation of the `Repository Pattern` when other repositories are introduced to the service.
 - In Memory DB or Mock to run integration tests.
 - Separate concerns between `Queries` and `Commands`.
 - HealthCheck endpoint that shows Database Integrity.
-[This](https://github.com/xabaril/AspNetCore.Diagnostics.HealthChecks) is a good library to use.
+For that, I like this [library](https://github.com/xabaril/AspNetCore.Diagnostics.HealthChecks).
 - Depending on the security needed sometimes it is good to add an extra API in between of the service and the outside world working as gateway.

 ## Run on docker